You Don't Have To Feel Guilty If You're Not Attracted To Your Partner 24/7

 Finally, we have eros.
 When most people use the word attraction, they're referring to eros, but a better way to describe it is lust.

 Think of the fiery passion between Romeo and Juliet.
-Eros feels like a high, and for good reason: it releases dopamine in the brain, the same neurotransmitter behind addictions to substances like cocaine.
+Eros feels like a high, and for good reason: it releases dopamine in the brain.

 In fact, it usually lasts less than one year — a “honeymoon” period.
 What's undeniable here is there's no reason to feel guilty attraction is fading, as eros always fades.

 I only have eyes for you.

 Society also tells you once you commit to a partner, you should only be attracted to them and your eyes should never wander for the rest of your life.

 That just isn't the case.
 It's completely natural and normal to be attracted to other people, but it's wired into our psychology because competitive mating strategies are more successful in the propagation of our species.

 Feeling fleeting moments of attraction for people who aren't our partners also provides us the benefit of always striving to be our best in a relationship, if for no other reason than out of fear our partner will leave us if we start slacking off.

 Evolutionary psychologist Christopher Ryan recommends considering monogamy the way you think of being a vegetarian: It's a choice you make, and even if you've chosen to be vegetarian, that doesn't stop bacon from smelling delicious.

 Monogamy is like vegetarianism: It's a choice you make, but that doesn't stop bacon from smelling good.